computationalgeography/lue/README.md

 for large amounts of objects.
 This information can optionally have a reference in time and space.
-For example, LUE can represent collections of wandering animals and their properties, some of which are changing through time, or the elevation of the surface of one or more areas.
+For example, LUE can represent collections of wandering animals and their properties, some of which are changing through time, or the elevation of the surface of one or multiple areas.
 The software is useful, and currently mainly used, in the context of environmental modelling of biological and physical systems, represented by agents and fields, but we make sure that the software is as generic as possible,